Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Related Work

 \section{Related Work}

-\introparagraph{Top-$k$ joins} Top-k queries have received significant attention in the database community \cite{Agrawal:2009:CJA:1546683.1547478,akbarinia11topk,DBLP:conf/vldb/BastMSTW06,bruno02,chaudhuri99,ilyas08survey,issa20topk,DBLP:journals/vldb/TheobaldBMSW08,tsaparas03topk}.
+\introparagraph{Top-$k$ joins} Top-k queries have received significant attention in the database community \cite{Agrawal:2009:CJA:1546683.1547478,akbarinia11topk,DBLP:conf/vldb/BastMSTW06,bruno02,chaudhuri99,ilyas08survey,issa20topk,rahul19topk,DBLP:journals/vldb/TheobaldBMSW08,tsaparas03topk}.
 Much of that work relies on the value of $k$ given in advance in order to \emph{prune the search space}.
 Besides, the cost model introduced by the seminal Threshold Algorithm (TA)~\cite{fagin03} only accounts for the \emph{cost of fetching} input tuples from external sources.
-Later algorithms such as J*~\cite{natsev01}, Rank-Join~\cite{ilyas04}, LARA-J* \cite{mamoulis07lara}, and a-FRPA \cite{finger09frpa} generalize TA to complex joins like the ones we consider, yet still focus on minimizing the number of accessed input tuples.
-Thus, they are \emph{sub-optimal when accounting for all steps of the computation}, including intermediate result size.
-In a recent tutorial \cite{tziavelis20tutorial}, we exploredd the relationship between top-k joins and the ranked enumeration paradigm discussed in this work.
+Later approaches such as J*~\cite{natsev01}, Rank-Join~\cite{ilyas04}, LARA-J* \cite{mamoulis07lara}, and a-FRPA \cite{finger09frpa} generalize TA to complex joins like the ones we consider, yet still focus on minimizing the number of accessed input tuples.
+Thus, they are \emph{sub-optimal when accounting for all steps of the computation}, including intermediate result size (see \Cref{appendix:topk_suboptimal}).
+In a recent tutorial \cite{tziavelis20tutorial}, we examined the relationship between top-k joins and the ranked enumeration paradigm discussed in this work.
+Bonifati et al.~\cite{bonifati21threshold} study the impact of thresholds (i.e., LIMIT clauses) in query evaluation, but without ranking.